-During the session participants will explore how to integrate arts-based outdoor learning into the early years curriculum, how to re-imagine school grounds into a place of adventurous learning, and how to utilize creative learning methods such as drama, nature-based storytelling and imaginative play in order to engage young children with the natural world.
-Participants will also be provided with their very own Early Years Out to Play Resource Pack which has just launched.
+During the session participants explore how to integrate arts-based outdoor learning and play into the early years curriculum, how to re-imagine nursery grounds into a place of adventurous learning and how to utilize creative learning methods such as drama, nature-based storytelling and imaginative play in order to engage young children with the natural world.
+Participants will also be provided with their very own Early Years Out to Play Resource Pack.

 See our mini documentary below which tells the story of the early years resource pack, filmed by Mike Rea at collaborating nursery Westercraigs.

 Our next Out to Play Early Years CPD Webinars will take place on Tuesday 20th February 2024.
 For more information and to book a place via Eventbrite, please follow the link below: